-During the second quarter of 2012, we adopted a payment plan with the trustees of the defined benefit plan, in which we would pay approximately British Pound ("GBP") 2 million (approximately \$3 million based on a USD:GBP exchange rate of 1.6:1) every year from 2012 through 2019.
+During the second quarter of 2012, we adopted a payment plan with the trustees of the defined benefit plan, under which we would pay approximately British Pound ("GBP") 2 million (approximately \$3 million based on a USD:GBP exchange rate of 1.6:1) every year from 2012 through 2019.
 In 2015, based on the pension deficit, we adopted (as required every three years) an amended payment plan that Zetex had in place with the trustees of the defined benefit plan in which we will pay contributions of approximately GBP 2 million (approximately \$3 million based on a USD:GBP exchange rate of 1.6:1) annually through 2030.
-This revised payment plan resulted in an increase of total required contributions from \$13 million to \$49 million to match the underfunded status as of March 31, 2015.
+This revised payment plan resulted in an increase of total required contributions from GBP 8 million to GBP 33 million (approximately \$52 million at June 30, 2015).